fryasdf/wp-bildog-website/wp-content/plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 6.3.15 =
+Please update your WP Google Maps version to 6.3.15 to ensure you are using the latest security enhancements.

 = 6.3.14 =
 Please update your WP Google Maps version to 6.3.14 to ensure you are using the latest security enhancements.